pantheon-systems/documentation/source/_docs/alternate-docroot.md

 Any non-web scripts, such as [Pantheon Quicksilver scripts](https://github.com/pantheon-systems/quicksilver-examples), should be kept outside of the docroot as well.

 ## Define Alternate Docroot in pantheon.yml
 - Clone your website locally with Git.
-For details, see [Starting with Git article](https://pantheon.io/docs/git/).
+For details, see [Starting with Git](https://pantheon.io/docs/git/).
 - Create a `pantheon.yml file` if it doesn't already exist.
 - Add the line `web_docroot: true` to the top level of the YAML file, typically after `api_version`.
 - Add, commit, and push the `pantheon.yml` file with Git.